bovinehero/bovinehero.github.io/_posts/2019-08-20-Stapler-Dojo-Part-4-Exercises.md

 allow 30 mins

-explain there is way in with a code vulnerability, show exploit dB and searchsploit
+explain there is way in with a code vulnerability, show exploit dB and searchsploit and rev shells

 Attack the webserver via wordpress upload.